 9. Your dog lowers her head

-When your dog maintains eye contact with you while lowering her head, the most logical explanation researchers give is healthy, willing submissiveness.
+When your dog maintains eye contact with you while lowering her head, researchers give the most logical explanation: healthy, willing submissiveness.

 This doesn’t mean your dog is afraid or doing something under duress.
 It’s just her way of showing you she’s willing to follow your lead.